ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 {% endlist %}

 You can also specify any value in the `value` field.
-Data from the `insert` changeset or CSV files will be automatically converted to the required types, taking into account strict typing in {{ydb-short-name }}.
+Data from the `value` field in `insert` changeset or `CSV` files will be automatically converted to the required types, taking into account strict typing in {{ydb-short-name }}.

 The type formatting table to load into the table: